PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 ### Replicated Request

-You can replicate the request to mulitple handlers(whether those be gorutines, processes, or servers), and one of them will run faster than other ones, you can then immediately return the result.
+You can replicate the request to mulitple handlers(whether those be goroutines, processes, or servers), and one of them will run faster than other ones, you can then immediately return the result.
 The downside is that you'll have to utilize resources to keep multiple copies of the handlers running.